andrewsinnovations/apialize/README.md

 ## 5. Filtering, pagination, ordering

 Every ordinary query parameter becomes a simple equality in `where` (unless already set by earlier middleware).
+For string attributes, equality is case-insensitive by default (translated to `ILIKE` on Postgres, `LIKE` elsewhere without wildcards).
 Reserved keys are NOT turned into filters:

 - `api:page` – 1‑based page (default 1)
 - `api:pagesize` – page size (default 100)